Arizona Water Shortage

 1. Lower Colorado Water Supply Report (Monday update)

-• …and Levels (updated daily)
+• …and Levels (updates daily)

-3. Lake Mead Water Data (updated daily)
+3. Lake Mead Water Data (updates daily)

-• …and Levels (updated daily)
+• …and Levels (updates daily)

 • This is water to come down the pipe of the Colorado River this season.